gianni-carbone/STM32encoder/README.md

 # STM32encoder
-Arduino library to manage quadrature encoder for STM32 architecture
+Arduino library to manage quadrature encoder for STM32 architecture.

 This Arduino library simplifies the use of rotary encoders.
 It works with stm32 platforms.

 With a few lines of code it is possible to instantiate an encoder object by managing its properties and events.
 It is possible to link numeric variables to the encoder so that they are automatically increased and decreased.
 It is also possible to attach interrupt routines to be executed at each hardware device tick.
 The library also manages the rotation dynamics, calculating the rotation speed and possibly correcting the rate of increase and decrease based on it.

 The library uses the "encoder mode" features of the advanced timers present in the STM32 mcu.
 Each instantiated object uses (consumes) a timer.
 In general, each STM32 mcu has several timers available that offer the encoder mode, so it is possible to use multiple encoders connected to a single mcu.
 The maximum number of encoders depends on the mcu model.

 The encoder object can be instantiated in "managed" or "freewheel" mode.
 In the first mode it is possible to exploit all the potential of the library.
 The second mode, while facilitating the use of the encoder, leaves the user to manage the higher level functions.
 By default, object instantiation is in "managed" mode.
 There is also a small set of functions for managing the button.
 Currently the library debounces the button and detects click and long click events.

 Please take a look at the examples to get a better understanding of how it works.